 Set up a dedicated Microsoft 365 service account to handle the backup.
 This will prevent future problems.
 For example, if the employee responsible for backup leaves the company, the backup account can be passed on to someone else.

-- Assign the Global administrator role
+- Assign the Global admin role

 If needed, it is possible to remove the Global admin role from the user used for the backup after a connector is created.
-For more information, see: Removing the Global admin role from the backup service account.
+For more information, see Removing the Global admin role from the backup service account.

 - Create AD groups

 Create dedicated groups of users from your Active Directory (your company directory in Microsoft).
 You will then be able to choose these AD groups in the Keepit configuration when selecting what accounts to back up, making it easy to configure the backup of multiple users at a time.
 This will also bring you more control over what users are being automatically added to the backup.
-For more information, see: Selecting users for Exchange and OneDrive backups
+For more information, see Selecting users for Exchange and OneDrive backups.

 Keepit supports the backup of users in different types of Microsoft 365 groups, including unified groups, security groups, mail-enabled security groups, distribution lists, and dynamic groups (security group type).
 For more information about groups in Microsoft, see: Compare Groups.

 In Microsoft 365, you can create groups by selecting Groups > Active groups in the left navigation pane, and then choosing Add a group.
-For a full guide on how to create groups, see: Create a group in Microsoft 365 admin center.
+For a full guide on how to create groups, see Create a group in Microsoft 365 admin center.